aiformankind/Meet-the-Volunteers/README.md

 **What do you hope to gain from this experience ?**

->Get to work with very smart people on building tools that benefit humanity
+>Get to work with very smart people on building tools that benefit humanity.

 **What most energizes you and why ?**